dsuarez01/tinyml_project/README.md

 A push-the-button script is included below for ease of use.
 Note that the SLURM environment uses a slightly different workflow (as shown in the demo).

 (Lab 4 of 6.5940 proved to be especially helpful and useful here.
-Special thanks to MIT SuperCloud and TinyML Course Staff for making this project a possibility.)
+Special thanks to MIT SuperCloud and the 6.5940 course staff for making this project a possibility.)

 ## Push-the-button script: